Health Conditions That Affect Sleep Quality

 Why do I struggle to sleep just before my periods?

-As hormone level changes, or rather fluctuate, they tend to push us into emotional territories.
+As hormone levels change, or rather fluctuate, they tend to push us into emotional territories.
 Depression, anxiety disorders, and fatigue can become a part of you for a week or two.

 All these fluctuations also mean your body is quite active, raising your body temperature.
 For sleep, your body needs to be a degree cooler than usual.
 Rest is difficult when all you have are hot flashes and sweaty nights.